jenkinsci/codesonar-plugin/test/README.md

 If you haven't done Linux kernel building before, you can read here:  https://www.makeuseof.com/tag/compile-linux-kernel/

-### wgen.py project
+### Job: wgen_generate_warnings

-*Purpose is to autogenerate a large amount of warnings, to stress test the plugin and setup.
-We usge wgen.py a script supplied by Grammatech that can generate a number of warnings pr line of code*.
+*Purpose is to auto generate a (large) amount of warnings, to stress test the plugin and setup.
+We use wgen.py, a script supplied by Grammatech that can generate a number of warnings pr line of code*.

 The warnings will contain much lesser data than real life data, as the messages are simpler and generated, but we can generate more warnings than a real project would if we like.

-**wgen.py project** - todo, need to be created
+Number of warnings is input to the script, used as a plugin in CodeSonar.

 # Java monitoring